abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/digitalocean/digitalocean.md

 ![abcdesktop for fry with applications](../img/abcdesktop-hompage-port30443-login-fry-applications.png)

-Start Firefox application
+Start the Firefox application.

-> The first run may involve waiting for the image pulling process to finish
+> The first run may involve waiting for the image-pulling process to finish.

-Go to `https://mylocation.org` website to check where your pod is running.
-In my case for the region `nyc1` (New york City 1), the desktop is located near `North Bergen` city in `United States`.
+Navigate to `https://mylocation.org` to verify the geographic location of your pod.
+In this example, for the `nyc1` (New York City 1) region, the desktop is located near `North Bergen` in the `United States`.

 ![abcdesktop for fry with applications](img/abcdesktop-firefox-digitalocean-nyc1.png)